drewhart/geonomics_docs/sphinx_dir/doc.rst

 to model a :py:`Population`'s
 realistic movement across a spatially varying landscape.
-It does this by creating an array of circular probability distributions (i.e. VonMises distributions), one for each cell on the :py:`Land`, from which :py:`Individual`\s choose their directions each time they move.
-To create the :py:`_MovementSurface` for a :py:`Population`, the user must indicate the :py:`Scape` that should be used to create it (i.e. the :py:`Scape` that represents landscape permeability for that :py:`Population`).
-The :py:`_MovementSurface`'s distributions can be **simple (i.e. unimodal)**, such that the maximum value of the distribution at each cell will point toward the maximum value in the 8-cell neighborhood; this works best for permeability :py:`Scape`\s with shallow, monotonic gradients, because the differences between permeability values of neighboring cells can be minor (e.g. a gradient representing the directionality of a prevalent current).
+It does this by creating an array of circular probability distributions (i.e. VonMises distributions), one for each cell on the :py:`Landscape`, from which :py:`Individual`\s choose their directions each time they move.
+To create the :py:`_MovementSurface` for a :py:`Population`, the user must indicate the :py:`Layer` that should be used to create it (i.e. the :py:`Layer` that represents landscape permeability for that :py:`Population`).
+The :py:`_MovementSurface`'s distributions can be **simple (i.e. unimodal)**, such that the maximum value of the distribution at each cell will point toward the maximum value in the 8-cell neighborhood; this works best for permeability :py:`Layer`\s with shallow, monotonic gradients, because the differences between permeability values of neighboring cells can be minor (e.g. a gradient representing the directionality of a prevalent current).
 Alternatively, the distributions can be **mixture (i.e. multimodal)**